HarshCasper/NeoAlgo/Python/Code_Template.md

 # Python Coding Template

-Here is the general code template a contributor must follow in order to maintain the consistency and quality of the codes.The template is comprised of many individual components which may be multi-lined comments or code.
-The components of the template is briefly discussed bellow.
+Here is the general code template a contributor must follow in order to maintain the consistency and quality of the codes.The template comprises of many individual components which may be multi-lined comments or code.
+The components of the template are briefly discussed below.

 ## Introduction:

 - This contains the basic description of the algorithm used or the problem the code focuses to solve.
 The description should be brief consisting of not more than 3-5 lines.
 In case of a problem description, one should consider giving at least one example.

 ## Purpose: